No results for ""

 A mobile targeting rule using the application version support status.

-To learn more, read Mobile app and device targeting.
+To learn more, read Mobile targeting.

 4. Continue development on your application.
 For each new version, remember to update the application information in your SDK configuration: